-Day trip to Lake Starnberg with a boat trip.
+Day trip to Starnberger See (lake) with a boat trip.
 It's worth visiting the children's playground in the Bürgerpark near where the boats dock.

-Excursion to Schliersee: Near the "Schliersee" railway station on the shore of the lake is a lovely playground next to a beer garden with pedal boat hire.
+Excursion to Schliersee (lake): Near the “Schliersee“ railway station on the shore of the lake is a lovely playground next to a beer garden with pedal boat hire.

 Trip to the Allgäu Skyline Park: the amusement park has over 60 attractions: pure thrills and fun rides for children.
 Here you'll find the highest overhead roller coaster in Europe and the most powerful motorbike coaster in the world.
 Younger children will love the Kids Farm.
 And for refreshment and slide fun, there's the fun pool and the new white-water slide.

 Day trip to the castles of the Bavarian fairytale king Ludwig II in the surrounding area, for example to Neuschwanstein, Linderhof or Herrenchiemsee.
-Here, Munich Tourism also offers organised day trips with bus transfers and skip-the-line service!
+Here, München Tourismus also offers organised day trips with bus transfers and skip-the-line service!

 Märchenwald amusement park in the Isartal: Child-friendly fairytale houses, numerous climbing opportunities, attractions and rides make the park particularly attractive for families.
 Children can let off steam in the climbing garden and playgrounds.